zedttxj/Image-Processing-Tool-with-Matlab/optional/README.md

 3. **Convert this transformed set back into a matrix** representation.

-4. **Apply standard matrix dilation** (as defined in most image processing literature) to the transformed matrices.

 ### Comparison Between Set-Based and Matrix-Based Dilation

 #### Set-Based Dilation: